iroh-social Svelte Themes

 Four protocol layers handle all communication:

 • Gossip -- Real-time pub/sub.
 When you post, it broadcasts instantly to anyone following you.
-Each user has a topic derived from their public key.
+Each user has a topic derived from their master public key.

 • Blobs -- Content-addressed media storage.
 Images, videos, and files are stored locally and transferred peer-to-peer using iroh-blobs.